 Answer student inquiries via email within 24 - 48 hours;

-For consideration please apply by February 15, 2019.
-Please submit the following: (a) cover letter; (b) curriculum vitae; (c) list of 2 references with names, titles, institutions, email addresses, and telephone numbers; and (d) any end-of-semester student evaluations for any previous courses taught.
+For consideration please apply by August 1, 2020.
+Please submit the following: (a) cover letter; (b) curriculum vitae; (c) list of two references with names, titles, institutions, email addresses, and telephone numbers; and (d) any end-of-semester student evaluations for any previous courses taught (if available).
 Candidates may online apply online by clicking the Apply Now button below.
-If you have any questions, you may contact, Program Director, Karin Orr, email@example.com through email.
+If you have any questions, you may contact the Program Director, Karin Orr, firstname.lastname@example.org.